BlueOnBLack/Feature-Control/README.md

 1. Load the Function

-First, save the script content (containing the Adjust-Feature function) as a .ps1 file (e.g., FeatureManager.ps1) and load it into your PowerShell session:
+First, save the script content as a .ps1 file (e.g., FeatureManager.ps1) and load it into your PowerShell session:

 # Run PowerShell as Administrator
 . .\FeatureManager.ps1